ggsagg/scala-spark-ETL/readme.md

 # ETL with Scala and Spark

-This project aims to build an ETL from the public Dota API to measeure diverse KPIs from a player.
+This project aims to build an ETL from the public Dota API to measeure diverse KPIs from a player: https://www.opendota.com/

 You can find a SBT project with a Docker image, and a Jupyter Notebook.